 - What is the quality of my relationships with managers, team members, and colleagues?

 Feedback provides the type of information we need to be successful in the workplace.
 The most prolific leaders actively seek feedback to enhance their performance.

 Feedback is one of the easiest, effective, and most underutilized tools available to help people get on track.
 Feedback serves as a guide or roadmap to make people aware of their performance and how others perceive their performance.

 Building a culture that values feedback is essential to creating and maintaining an environment that motivates employees to always bring their “A game” and to promote sustained high levels of performance.
 Feedback is directly correlated with employee satisfaction and productivity.
+This way, with honest feedback, and compassionate human interaction, your employees will feel content enough to tell you, as an employer, what you may need to improve on.
+For example, employees may need you to organize more teamworking events, or perhaps they’re aggravated with the old payroll system, and that an upgrade is necessary, like Cloudpay.
 People like to feel engaged in their organization and understand how their work contributes to the overall vision and mission.
 Ongoing and regular feedback is a powerful way to achieve that result.